briangohjw/Group-Bill-Splitting-Mobile-App/README.md

 Option to add/remove members and change the Group Leader

 ## How to Run
-Prototype (index.html) can be accessed with the Justinmind's Chrome Extension (https://chrome.google.com/webstore/detail/pnfffbfcdapknabgmlnpagljkjdejaap) or Google Chrome (run with the flag '--allow-file-access-from-files').
+Prototype (index.html) can be accessed through Google Chrome (run with the flag '--allow-file-access-from-files').